Dean of Arts Office:

 A key message of this enterprise is that without safe and affordable access to menstrual products, the health and dignity of those who menstruate is put at risk.
 A large part of her work revolves around education and awareness regarding menstrual equity and the destigmatization of periods.

 The pandemic has inadvertently provided cofounders Kate and Kevin with an opportunity to fine tune the overall mission of Changing The Flow.
 “Menstrual equity, and the needs of people who menstruate, do not stop for anything, including a pandemic, so this work cannot either,” she says.
 “We now have the award-winning Period Game—a board game that teaches about menstruation—for both sale and rental in Canada via the website.”
-Elliott’s efforts are focussed on providing local organisations in the Waterloo Region with free period products for those that need them.
+Elliott’s efforts are focussed on providing local organizations in the Waterloo Region with free period products for those that need them.
 Changing The Flow has launched a fundraiser titled #PeriodPreparedWR, a program that gets period products into the hands of students in schools across Waterloo Region that need them.
-Elliott hopes to scale this initiative to support other organisations in neighbouring communities in the future.
+Elliott hopes to scale this initiative to support other organizations in neighbouring communities in the future.

 Elliott also co-founded the local chapter of the Period Purse with Kevin Hiebert.
 The Period Purse provides those in marginalized communities who menstruate with access to free menstrual products in an effort to help achieve menstrual equity.
 This program also aims to diminish period stigma by educating the public.